Arecibo Telescope: General information

 The telescope's main collecting dish had the shape of a spherical cap 305 m in diameter with an 265 m radius of curvature, and was constructed inside a karst sinkhole.
 The dish surface was made of 38,778 perforated aluminum panels, each about 1 by 2 m, supported by a mesh of steel cables.
 The ground beneath supported shade-tolerant vegetation.

 The telescope had three radar transmitters, with effective isotropic radiated powers (EIRPs) of 22 TW (continuous) at 2380 MHz, 3.2 TW (pulse peak) at 430 MHz, and 200 MW at 47 MHz, as well as an ionospheric modification facility operating at 5.1 and 8.175 MHz.

 The dish remained stationary, while receivers and transmitters were moved to the proper focal point of the telescope to aim at the desired target.
-As a spherical mirror, the reflector's focus is along a line rather than at one point.
+As a spherical mirror, the reflector's focus was along a line rather than at one point.
 As a result, complex line feeds were implemented to carry out observations, with each line feed covering a narrow frequency band measuring 10–45 MHz.
 A limited number of line feeds could be used at any one time, limiting the telescope's flexibility.

 The receiver was on an 900 ST platform suspended 150 m above the dish by 18 main cables running from three reinforced concrete towers (six cables per tower), one 365 ft high and the other two 265 ft high, placing their tops at the same elevation.
 Each main cable was a 8 cm diameter bundle containing 160 wires, with the bundle painted over and dry air continuously blown through to prevent corrosion due to the humid tropic climate.
 The platform had a rotating, bow-shaped track 93 m long, called the azimuth arm, carrying the receiving antennas and secondary and tertiary reflectors.
 This allowed the telescope to observe any region of the sky in a forty-degree cone of visibility about the local zenith (between −1 and 38 degrees of declination).
 Puerto Rico's location near the Northern Tropic allowed the Arecibo telescope to view the planets in the Solar System over the northern half of their orbit.
 The round trip light time to objects beyond Saturn is longer than the 2.6-hour time that the telescope could track a celestial position, preventing radar observations of more distant objects.